triton-inference-server/server/docs/examples/jetson/concurrency_and_dynamic_batching/README.md

 TOTAL INFERENCE TIME: 162ms
 ```

 Notice that this time the model was executed only twice (as indicated by `execution_count`).
-Also, unlike in the previous example, the `batch_stats` part of the statitstics looks different: we see that our model was executed one time with `batch = 1` and the second time with `batch = 5`.
+Also, unlike in the previous example, the `batch_stats` part of the statistics looks different: we see that our model was executed one time with `batch = 1` and the second time with `batch = 5`.
 It helped to decrease the total inference time.

 In order to enable dynamic batching, the following is present in the model config `trtis_model_repo_sample_2/peoplenet/config.pbtxt`: